High-Functioning Anxiety: Signs You Might Be Hiding It (Illinois Therapy)

 • rest feels uneasy instead of restorative

-You might also relate to patterns like overthinking or mental spiraling, which we explore more in this post. (→ link to Overthinking blog)
+You might also relate to patterns like overthinking or mental spiraling, which we explore more in this post on why you might be overthinking everything.

 How Therapy Helps